 When it comes to developing a branding strategy, business owners equate this to choosing the logo design, font families, and color palette for their website and package.

 And since these tasks are usually outsourced to freelance graphic designers or media companies, not many business owners take the time to develop and document a branding strategy.

-In reality, there’s so much more that goes into developing your business branding so that you can build an online presence that’ll grab the attention of your audience.
+In reality, there’s so much more that goes into developing and implementing creative branding ideas so that you can build an online presence that’ll grab the attention of your audience.

 Today, I’ll be guiding you through the steps on how to develop a branding strategy for your business.

 Your company’s brand communicates what your company stands for, what you aim to do, and what you can offer to your audience.